kwasniew/react_to_elm_playground/voting_app/README.md

 - not possible to use local component state, external model required which is not convenient for quick hacks but good for long term maintenance
-- random number generation restricted to update function
+- random number generation restricted to init/update functions